LazerTechnologies/choo-choo-monorepo/docs/DEPLOYMENT_GUIDE.md

 so now that I have more experience with monorepo deployments, I know that vercel works out of the box better than railway does.
 Vercel automatically exposes the correct `HOSTNAME` and `PORT` and it provides better logging.
 But railway has a much better UI and makes provisioning services a lot easier.
 Had I known what I know now, I would have set everything up on vercel as having all of my code contained in my monorepo and only needing a KV store there's not much need for all of the extra things that railway provides.
 For larger projects, or non-next.js fullstack apps I would 100% go with railway again.

+another benefit of vercel is that it supports fetching files from LFS, while railway requires you to spin up a volume or commit the `png` files to git in order to include them in the build. due to the small size of my image directory (and the difficulty of copying them over to a volume since railway doesn't have native LFS support), I included them in git so they would be available directly.

 | Monorepo Support                | Vercel | Railway |
 | ------------------------------- | ------ | ------- |
 | **auso-assigning ports**        | ✅     | ❌      |